airnativeextensions/nativeextensions-documentation/docs/adverts/interstitials.md

 interstitial.load( new AdRequestBuilder().build() );
 ```

-The `CLOSED` event is generally a good place to trigger this load so that you ensure you always have a loaded ad available to display in your application, however you can handle this process as you see fit.
+The `FullScreenContentEvent.DISMISSED` event is generally a good place to trigger this load so that you ensure you always have a loaded ad available to display in your application, however you can handle this process as you see fit.